Olympus E-300 vs E-M5 II

 |11.||Olympus E-520||Y||- / -||-||-||-||2.0||-||-||-|

 |13.||Olympus E-510||Y||- / -||-||-||-||2.0||-||-||-|

 |16.||Olympus E-500||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-300 does not offer wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-300 was succeeded by the Olympus E-330.
+Both the E-300 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-300 was replaced by the Olympus E-330, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-300 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-300 and the Olympus E-M5 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.